-Certain prior year amounts have been reclassified for consistency with the current year presentation, including the presentation of cash inflows and outflows associated with real estate not owned transactions accounted for under ASC 606 or ASC 740-40, which were previously presented within the operating section of the condensed consolidated statements of cash flows but have been reclassified within the financing section of the condensed consolidated statements of cash flows to align with industry practice.
-These reclassifications had no effect on the reported results of operations, nor the change in cash, cash equivalents, and restricted cash for the three months ended August 31, 2023 and 2022.
+Certain prior year amounts have been reclassified for consistency with the current year presentation; specifically on the consolidated balance sheets as of May 31, 2023, real estate not owned of \$243.9 million has been reclassified from other assets to its own line item, and liabilities related to real estate not owned of \$169.1 million has been reclassified from other liabilities to its own line item.
+Further, the presentation of cash inflows and outflows associated with real estate not owned transactions accounted for under ASC 606 or ASC 470-40, which were previously presented within the operating activities section of the unaudited condensed consolidated statements of cash flows have been reclassified within the financing activities section of the unaudited condensed consolidated statements of cash flows to align with industry practice.
+These reclassifications had no effect on the reported total assets, total liabilities, total Members' equity, results of operations, nor the change in cash, cash equivalents, and restricted cash for the nine months ended February 29, 2024 and February 28, 2023.